ec-jrc/pyPoseidon/README.md

 or

-`python --rundelft`
+`pytest --rundelft`

-if you are using a local installation of the solvers please specify the PATH to the executables in your system such as
+if you are using a local installation of the solvers please specify the `PATH` to the executables in your system such as

 `export D3D = '/path_to_folder_bin/lnx64/flow2d3d/'`